BodenmillerGroup/steinbock/docs/cli/measurement.md

       - `minor_axis_length`
       - `eccentricity`

-    An alternative selection of [scikit-image regionprops](https://scikit-image.org/docs/dev/api/skimage.measure.html#skimage.measure.regionprops) can be specified in the `regionprops` command, e.g.:
+    An alternative selection of [scikit-image region properties](https://scikit-image.org/docs/dev/api/skimage.measure.html#skimage.measure.regionprops) can be specified in the `regionprops` command, e.g.:

-        steinbock measure objects regionprops area convex_area perimeter
+        steinbock measure regionprops area convex_area perimeter

-To collect all object data from all images into a single file:
+The above commands will create object data tables in CSV format (see [file types](../specs/file-types.md#object-data), one file per image).
+The default destination directory paths are mentioned in brackets above.

-    steinbock measure objects collect intensities regionprops
+!!! note "Collecting object data"

-This will create a single object data table in CSV format with the first column indicating the source image (see [file types](../specs/file-types.md#object-data)).
-The default destination file is `objects.csv`.
-The arguments to the `collect` command are the directories from where to collect the object data.
+    To collect all object data from all images into a single file, see [data collection](tools.md#data-collection).

 ## Object distances

 To measure the pairwise Euclidean distances between object centroids:

-    steinbock measure distances centroid
+    steinbock measure dists centroid

 To measure the pairwise Euclidean distances between object borders:

-    steinbock measure distances border
+    steinbock measure dists border

 The above commands will create symmetric object pixel distance matrices in CSV format (see [file types](../specs/file-types.md#object-distances), one file per image).
-The default destination directory is `distances`.
+The default destination directory is `object_dists`.

 !!! danger "Computational complexity"
     For `n` objects, the operations in this section require the computation and storage of `n choose 2` distances.